Road to Bali: Copyright status

 The film was copyrighted under registration LP2200 1 January 1953.
 That registration entry also shows "in notice: 1952", meaning that is the year in the copyright notice on the film.
 The copyright was renewed under RE105899 dated 1 September 1981.
 However, according to copyright law, when the "in notice" year is earlier than the calendar year of the official registration, the copyright term begins in the earlier year (1952 in this case).
 Therefore, for films registered for copyright in 1950 and later, the window for a valid renewal was the 28th calendar year of the original copyright term.
 For Road to Bali, the 28th year was 1980, which means the film had already fallen into the public domain when the copyright was renewed in 1981.

 Home media

 Columbia Pictures Television (in joint venture with LBS Communications through what was then Colex Enterprises) once had the television rights to this film in the 1980s, along with other Bob Hope movies from the 1940s and 1950s.
 This is evident in a home video release from the mid-1990s, where a CPT logo can be seen at the beginning and end of the film.

 Because the film is in the public domain, there have been at least a dozen DVD releases from a variety of companies over the years.
 However, Fremantle now holds ancillary rights to this film (as the successor in interest to LBS Communications), and official video releases have been issued under license from Fremantle, with DVD and HD-DVD releases coming from BCI Eclipse.
-A Blu-Ray was released on July 5, 2017, by Kino International.
+A DVD and Blu-Ray were released on July 5, 2017, by Kino International.